General officers in the Confederate States Army: Uniform insignia

-All Confederate generals wore the same uniform insignia regardless of their general rank, except for Robert E. Lee, who wore the uniform of a Confederate colonel.
+All Confederate generals wore the same uniform insignia regardless of their general rank, except for Robert E. Lee, who wore the uniform of a Confederate colonel, as well as Joseph E. Johnston who wore a Colonel's insignia with a larger six pointed star in the center, similar to the stars worn by George Washington during the American Revolution.
+Wade Hampton additionally wore shoulder straps with general stars to denote his specific general's rank, and was apparently the only Confederate general to ever do so.
 The only visible difference was the button groupings on their uniforms; groups of three buttons for lieutenant and major generals and two for brigadier generals.
 In either case, a general's buttons were also distinguished from other ranks by their eagle insignia.

-To the right is a picture of the CSA general's full uniform, in this case, of Brig.
-Gen. Joseph R. Anderson of the Confederate Bureau of Ordnance.
+To the right is a picture of the CSA general's full uniform, in this case, of Brigadier General Joseph R. Anderson of the Confederate Bureau of Ordnance.
 All of the Confederate generals wore uniforms like this regardless of their general grade, and all with gold-colored embroidering.

 Pay

 The general officers of the Confederate States Army were paid for their services, and exactly how much (in Confederate dollars (CSD)) depended on their rank and whether they held a field command or not.
 On March 6, 1861, when the army only contained brigadier generals, their pay was $301 CSD monthly, and their aide-de-camp lieutenants would receive an additional $35 CSD per month beyond regular pay.
 As more grades of the general officer were added, the pay scale was adjusted.
 By June 10, 1864, a general received $500 CSD monthly, plus another $500 CSD if they led an army in the field.
 Also, by that date, lieutenant generals got $450 CSD and major generals $350 CSD, and brigadiers would receive $50 CSD in addition to regular pay if they served in combat.